jan-ru/yr2_abstracts/corpus.md

 **Keywords**

 Agility, bpm governance, Business And Economics--Management, Business process management, challenges, Communication, critical success factors, Customer satisfaction, implementation capabilities, intuition, knowledge systems, Literature reviews, operations strategy, organization, Systematic review

+# Limam2021

+**Title**

+A New Approach for Business Process Management Enhancement: Mobile Hospital Case Study (@doi:10.1504/IJCISTUDIES.2021.120514)

+**Abstract**

+Nowadays, business process model and notation (BPMN) is the tool used to support business process management and business users to bridge the communication gap between business process design and implementation.
+However, the BPMN metamodel lacks formal specification of well-formed rules.
+In this context, we propose an object constraint language (OCL)-based approach to enhance the expressivity of the BPMN model to hold the information needed and to express resource allocation constraints.
+Furthermore, we propose an algorithm that verifies if the BPMN model has bad marks in order to verify the correctness of the enhanced model.
+The whole approach has been tested in the medical field.
+In particular, it has been used to model, check and improve the care process of a mobile hospital.

+**Keywords**

+/unread